jputrino/f5-openstack-lbaasv2/docs/includes/topic_before-you-begin.rst

 Before You Begin
 ----------------

-For release v |release|, you will need to take the steps below *before* installing the F5® LBaaSv2 plugin packages.
+For release |release|, you will need to take the steps below *before* installing the F5® LBaaSv2 plugin packages.
 This adds the necessary F5® service provider package to your Neutron controller.

 .. topic:: Download the F5® LBaaSv2 service provider package and add it to the python path for ``neutron_lbaas``.